November 25, 2019 / by VRdirect

 Since 2016, Microsoft Research has been developing a 3D capture system that allows users to virtually stand in the same room as the person they are video calling with.
 The system, dubbed “Holoportation” after their Hololens AR headset, captures and renders both users in real-time, allowing their models to be displayed in both AR and VR environments.
 It sounds like science fiction, but it won’t be long until this technology is integrated into business meetings to give users the impression of being truly face-to-face.
 It’s likely that, in the future, teams of remote workers will meet and collaborate in a completely digital workplace.
 In the case of meeting in a VR environment, the surroundings could be changed to reflect the ideas being presented in the meeting.

 While VR meetings may not be prevalent for a few more years, VR is already changing the way that ideas and data can be presented in workplace presentations.
 By literally adding a new dimension to presentations, as well as interactivity, VR increases engagement and gives tactility to concepts that are more abstract and difficult to express.
 Additionally, it makes the presentation more personal by making the viewer feel that they are a part of it.
-Best of all, creating a VR presentation can be just as easy as creating a Powerpoint given the user-friendly, drag-and-drop experience builders that exist today.
+Best of all, creating a VR presentation can be just as easy as creating a Powerpoint given the user-friendly, drag-and-drop function that exists today.

 Many exciting developments are on the horizon for VR, yet there are already so many ways to incorporate this technology into the workplace right now.
 If you’re interested in learning more and are looking for some guidance on how to integrate VR into your business operations, take a look at our VR solutions for trainings and don’t hesitate to reach out.